 My boiler/pressure vessel was recently inspected and failed.
 The violation has been corrected.
 What do I do now?

 Contact your state's Boiler Safety Division so an inspector (state or Insurance) can be notified that your object is ready for re-inspection.
 Generally, after receiving a satisfactory inspection report (noting that the violations have been corrected), your state's Boiler Safety Division will issue a permit.
-Every state is unique, so please check with your state if you have questions by clicking here.
+Every state is unique, so please check with your state if you have questions.

 What is required to install a boiler or pressure vessel?

 The person, firm or corporation performing the installation typically (depending on the state) must submit a "Request to Install" form or application to the state's Boiler Safety division and get approval (along with a permit number).
-Many of these forms are available online, if you would like to see what your state's requirements are for new installations or relocations, click here.
+Many of these forms are available online, if you would like to see what your state's requirements are for new installations or relocations, visit the state boiler resource page.

 What is a variance, and who would need one?